awsdocs/amazon-s3-userguide/doc_source/creating-bucket.md

    Choose a Region that is close to you geographically to minimize latency and costs and to address regulatory requirements\.
 Objects stored in a Region never leave that Region unless you explicitly transfer them to another Region\.
 For a list of Amazon S3 AWS Regions, see [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the *Amazon Web Services General Reference*\.

-1. In **Bucket settings for Block Public Access**, keep the values set to the defaults\.
+1. Keep the remaining settings set to the defaults\.
+For more information on additional bucket settings, see [Creating a bucket](create-bucket-overview.md)\.

-   By default, Amazon S3 blocks all public access to your buckets\.
-We recommend that you keep all Block Public Access settings enabled\.
-For more information about blocking public access, see [Blocking public access to your Amazon S3 storage](access-control-block-public-access.md)\.

 1. Choose **Create bucket**\.